 All faculty teaching distance education classes where 75% or more of the instruction and interaction is provided over the Internet must obtain an Online Teaching Certificate.
 An alternative Online Teaching Certificate may be awarded with the approval of the Distance Education Council.
 Faculty currently employed by the University must have an Online Teaching Certificate in order to teach a distance education class where 75% or more of the instruction and interaction is provided over the Internet.
+New faculty scheduled to teach a distance education class where 75% or more of the instruction and swhere 75% or more of the instruction and interaction is provided over the Internet.
 New faculty scheduled to teach a distance education class where 75% or more of the instruction and interaction is provided over the Internet must obtain an Online Teaching Certificate by the end of the first semester.